DeepShift-Labs/.github/profile/README.md

 Welcome to DeepShift Labs!
 We are excited you are here!
 At DeepShift Labs, we reach for goals humanity has ever dreamed of.
 We are making an AI unparallel to any other AI in existence.
 It is called M.A.G.I.S.T. and will be able to think like a human!
 We plan on embedding this into a biomimetic robot dog!
 This research will push humanity into a new generation of robotic intelligence.

-We treasure our community and all of their contributions.
-We have many guidlines in each of our repositories outlining ways you can contribute.
-At any point, you have any questions, please do not hesistate to [email us.](krishna.shah@deepshift.dev) You can also freely use the GitHub Discussions to discuss with us.
+We treasure our community and all of its contributions.
+We have many guidelines in each of our repositories outlining ways you can contribute.
+At any point, if you have any questions, please do not hesitate to [email us.](krishna.shah@deepshift.dev) You can also freely use the GitHub Discussions to discuss with us.

 If you want to learn more about us and what we do, please visit our [website](deepshift.dev), [YouTube channel](https://www.youtube.com/channel/UC6nu2aGbAEX3yy5b0W9GBIg), and [Medium](https://deepshiftlabs.medium.com/) accounts.
 If you want to financially support us, please visit our [OpenCollective](https://opencollective.com/deepshift-labs)